MultiFinder: MultiFinder

 MultiFinder, known before its release as "Juggler", was introduced on August 11, 1987.
 It is simply a way for windows from different applications to coexist by using a cooperative application layering model.
 Its initial release is able to handle only two concurrent applications, one of which runs in the background; and later releases allow many more concurrent applications.
 When an application is activated, all of its windows are brought forward as a single layer.
 This approach is necessary for backward compatibility with many of the windowing data structures that were already documented.
 MultiFinder also provides a way for applications to supply their memory requirements ahead of time, so that MultiFinder can allocate a chunk of RAM to each according to need.
 This scheme, while functional, has severe limitations which cause many problems for users.
 Virtual memory was only available to contemporary Macs with a PMMU chip (Mac II-class machines required) and an extension named Virtual from Connectix.
 Apple eventually provided virtual memory with the introduction of System 7.

 Later in 1987, System 6 engineer Erich Ringewald's desire to solve these architectural problems altogether would bring him to defiantly cofound and lead the Pink project as the intended future of a new MacOS, and then become chief software architect at Be Inc. to design BeOS in 1990.

-With the release of System 7, the MultiFinder extension was integrated with the operating system, and it remains so in Mac OS 8 and Mac OS 9.
+With the release of System 7, the MultiFinder extension was integrated with the operating system.
 However, the integration into the OS does nothing to fix MultiFinder's inherent idiosyncrasies and disadvantages.
 These problems were not overcome in the mainstream Macintosh operating system until the MultiFinder model was abandoned with the move to a modern preemptive multitasking Unix-based OS in Mac OS X. Two utilities, CPU Doubler and Peek-A-Boo, did implement a form of priority based task scheduling in the classic Mac OS, though they were unable to solve its other issues, like the lack of protected memory.